 Our instinctual variants determine the object and intensity of attachment.
 We have three basic instincts, self-preservation, sexual, and social.
-These instincts interplay with the configuration of our personality.
+These instincts interplay with the configuration of our personalities.
 The result is a predictable footprint of values and behaviors.

 Pragma — Enduring Love

 Pragma is an emotional bond with intellectual values.
-Social and civic duty play a large role in this attachment.
+Social and civic duty play a significant role in this attachment.
 Those who have a strong sense of this emotion are often members of exclusive clubs and organizations.
 They often place patriotism and nationalism as superior to individual rights.